Spectre-SX/Specode/README.txt

 DO NOT MAKE ANY PROFIT OFF THIS, SHARE IT AS YOUR CODE OR PROJECT.

-Enter the Folder, and press Readme.txt
+Enter the Fork named FILES, and press Readme.txt